weka/weka-metrics-exporter/README.md

 # Weka Metrics Exporter

+Version 3.5.0:

+Added much more error checking and more complete logging.
+Changed Docker image to run unprivledged in the container.
+Added --version to weka-metrics-exporter so you can see what version you're running.

 All-new Version 3

 Metrics exporter for WekaFS.
 Gathers metrics and statistics from Weka Clusters and exposes a metrics endpoint for Prometheus to scrape.